prashun07/Last_minute_notes_cpp/C_and_CPP/pointers.md

 - Pointers can be used with the `&` operator to get the address of a variable.
 - Pointers can be used with the `->` operator to access members of a structure or class when using a pointer to that structure or class.
 - Pointers can be used with the `[]` operator to access elements of an array when using a pointer to that array.
+- size of a pointer is platform dependent, typically 4 bytes on 32-bit systems and 8 bytes on 64-bit systems.
+- size of pointer is indepentent of the type it points to, meaning an `int*` and a `char*` both have the same size on a given platform.

+- for a pointer ptr,
+  ptr prints address of the variable it points to, while `*ptr` prints the value stored at that address.
+  &ptr prints the address of the pointer itself.

 <img src="https://media.geeksforgeeks.org/wp-content/uploads/pointers-in-c.png" alt="Pointers in C" width="600"/>

 ### Pointer Arithmetic in C
 Pointer arithmetic is a powerful feature in C that allows you to manipulate memory addresses directly.
 This can be particularly useful when working with arrays and dynamic memory allocation.
 Below are some common questions and answers related to pointer arithmetic.